Daily readings

 Wednesday, May 27, 2026

 Saint Augustine of Canterbury, Bishop.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Augustine of Canterbury, Bishop